-Eating seasonally in October is a mash-up of summer crops and cool weather favorites such harvests as broccoli, pumpkins, apples, and persimmons.
+Eating seasonally in fall is a mash-up of summer crops and cool weather favorites such as broccoli, pumpkins, apples, and persimmons.

 In the winter months, I like to use cabbage in place of lettuce in a variety of salads and slaws.
 My favorite combines shredded cabbage, carrots, and beets with an Asian-inspired dressing of rice vinegar, sesame oil, and garlic.
 I sprinkle a few toasted sesame seeds over the top for an extra flavor punch!

 Another way to enjoy October’s cabbage harvest is to preserve it as homemade Lacto-fermented sauerkraut.
 This is NOT your average sauerkraut-from-a-can!